 Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold (10X) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
-This additional margin of safety is commonly referred to as the Food Quality Protection Act (FQPA) Safety Factor (SF).
+This additional margin of safety is commonly referred to as the Food Quality Protection Act Safety Factor.
 In applying this provision, EPA either retains the default value of 10X, or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.

-Because there were no adverse effects below 1,000 mg/kg/day associated with acetic acid, 2-ethylhexyl ester, EPA conducted a qualitative assessment.
+Based on an assessment of N,N-dimethylnonanamide EPA has concluded that there are no toxicological endpoints of concern for the U.S. population, including infants and children.
+Because there are no threshold effects associated with N,N-dimethylnonanamide, EPA conducted a qualitative assessment.
 As part of that assessment, the Agency did not use safety factors for assessing risk, and no additional safety factor is needed for assessing risk to infants and children.
-Based on an assessment of acetic acid, 2-ethylhexyl ester, EPA has concluded that there are no toxicological endpoints of concern for the U.S. population, including infants and children.